August 07, 2025

 The mission, though noble, falters in execution at multiple levels.

-Constructing toilets is just the first step.
-Very little attention has been paid to what happens after – education on the workings of the toilet, ongoing maintenance, and an electrical connection to make them usable and safe at all times.
+Very little attention has been paid to what happens after installation – education on the workings of the toilet, ongoing maintenance, and an electrical connection to ensure they are usable and safe at all times.

 Many of these toilets have become unusable due to accumulated filth and poor plumbing that fails to provide clean water.